alyPham/Tender2.0/README.md

 # Tender2.0
-[TEAM CHERRY] Alex Li, Alyssa Pham, and Jeongyeob Hong
+[TEAM CHERRY] Alex Li, Alyssa Pham, David Jiang and Jeongyeob Hong
 # Description
 Tender is a food-based application that parodies the famous online dating service Tinder<sup>TM</sup>.
 ## How to Use